Guide

 The DIY build:Lambda functions + EventBridge rules per environment.
 Each needs a separate cron, a per-timezone configuration, and an override mechanism for ad-hoc work.
 At 30 environments, that's 30 Lambda functions — each one a deployment artifact to maintain, monitor, and debug when it silently stops working.

 Platform team cost: 2–4 weeks to build, ongoing maintenance as environments are added.
 The tools exist — EventBridge and Lambda are free or near-free — but the integration and maintenance burden scales linearly with fleet size.
+The full mechanics of ECS environment scheduling show why this breaks past ten environments.

 Gap 2: Developer self-service

 “Can you restart staging?” — the Slack message every platform engineer receives at least twice a week.
 Developers can deploy to production via CI.
 They can't restart staging without you.
 The AWS Console is too dangerous.
-The IAM policy for “just restart this one service” is too granular to hand out.
+The IAM policy for “restart this one service” is too granular to hand out.

 The DIY build: a web UI with RBAC per environment, backed by AWS API Gateway and scoped IAM policies.
 You need role-per-env mappings, a way to audit who did what, and a mechanism to revoke access.
 The IAM part alone — managing policies per service per environment — is the reason most teams give up and hand out broad AWS Console access.

 Platform team cost: 4–8 weeks to build a minimum viable self-service portal.
 2–5 hours per week spent on restart and status requests that the portal would handle.
+The pattern of developers blocked from restarting stagingrepeats on every team that hasn't solved scoped access.

 Gap 3: Fleet visibility and cost tracking